Data-Driven Decision Making: The Roadmap to Success

 To achieve truly meaningful adoption and usage of data, find a way to promote a data-driven decision-making process in your organization at every turn.

 The decisions that we make every day for our products and services are endless.
 How can you make sure that before these decisions go into action that is data-driven?
 Here are three examples:

-- Looking to shift marketing funds into a new territory?
+- Looking to shift marketing funds into new territory?
 Make sure that choice is based on the search volume for target keywords, historical leads for your product or service coming from that territory, conversion rates from leads to new seats, and more.
-Don’t shift budget off gut instinct or one conversation.
+Don’t shift the budget off gut instinct or one conversation.